Skip to content

 Basic Usage

 In this section, we will create a simple container using createContainer and run it with compose.up.
-This example will show you how to quickly get started with the library and understand its basic principles.
+This example will show how to start using the library and understand its basic ideas.

-The container we create will include an identifier and an start function that runs upon initialization.
-You will see how compose.up brings containers together and manages their execution.
+The container we create will have an identifier, domain, and a start function that runs when the container starts.
+We will also see how compose.up connects containers and controls their execution.

 Example